8 15 As A Percent

 Method 3: Using a Calculator with Percentage Function

 Most calculators have a dedicated percentage function.
-This is often the quickest method, though it doesn't necessarily enhance understanding of the underlying mathematical principles.
+Practically speaking, this is often the quickest method, though it doesn't necessarily enhance understanding of the underlying mathematical principles.
 Simply input "8 ÷ 15 =," and then use the calculator's percentage function (often denoted by a "%" button).
 The calculator will directly display the percentage equivalent.

 Understanding the Significance of Rounding